 The most basic KYC measures are instituted to prevent money laundering and the financing of terrorism.
 They are universal and don’t vary between companies: things like verifying identification documents against public, private, and proprietary databases.

 To prevent money laundering and the financing of terrorism, Lando will want to check those documents against state and local databases to ensure that they’re valid, as well as checking applicant information against lists of known terrorists and money launderers (i.e., the Office of Foreign Assets Control’s list of Specially Designated Nationals and Blocked Persons).

 The next tier of KYC measures are designed to keep fraudsters off your platform, regardless of what industry you’re in.
-A few examples include:
+A few examples of preventing KYC fraud include: